unode/deep-learning-intro/_episodes/04-ann.md

 ## Normalisation

-The learning problem for neural networks is sensitive to input scaling (2009, Hastie et.al.).
+The learning problem for neural networks is sensitive to input scaling (Hastie et.al., 2009).
 Scaling the inputs determines the effective scaling of the weights and can have a large effect on the quality of the final solution.
 There are two usual ways: min-max scaling and standardisation.
 It is mostly recommended to standardise the inputs to have mean zero and standard deviation one.
 Then, all inputs are treated equally in the regularisation process.
 Scikit-learn has a function to standardise.
 ~~~
 from sklearn import preprocessing